akhiljptvm/akhiljptvm.github.io/README.md

 ## PROJECTS

-### **1.ICT ACADEMY OFFICIAL WEBSITE**
+### **1.ICT ACADEMY OF KERALA OFFICIAL WEBSITE**
-### ictacademyofficial.herokuapp.com
+### HOSTED LINK ➡️<a href="ictacademyofficial.herokuapp.com"></a>

 The main objective of this system is to design or develop a software portal for ICTAK for maintaining course details, user information, company memberships, and collaboration systems
 <ul>
-➢<li> Software portal for ICTAK for maintaining course details, user information, company memberships and collaboration systems</li>
+<li> Software portal for ICTAK for maintaining course details, user information,
+company memberships and collaboration systems</li>
-➢<li> Users can use this system from anywhere to find out about the details of the courses provided and register for the same.</li>
+<li> Users can use this system from anywhere to find out about the details of the courses
+provided and register for the same.</li>
-➢<li> system allows ICTAK faculty to share relevant Course details, as well as to send email notifications to users.</li>
+<li> system allows ICTAK faculty to share relevant Course details, as well as to send email
+notifications to users.</li>
-➢<li> It consists of a super admin login along with admin login.</li>
+<li> It consists of a super admin login along with admin login.</li>
-➢<li> Super admin have privilege to Add,Update and Delete and many more</li>
+<li> Super admin have privilege to Add,Update and Delete and many more</li>
   </ul>
 ---